 With respect to lasers, the amplifying laser medium produces coherent light because the process of stimulated emission produces additional photons with the same phase as the originator.
 Noise within the laser output is the result of spontaneous emissions which do not have the same characteristics as the stimulated emission.
 During oscillation, the spontaneous emission component will also be amplified and appear in the output as random noise.

 A mirror-like filter which transmits infrared light while reflecting visible light.
 See also Hot Mirror.

 A ray bundle, or beam of light, in which every ray is parallel to every other ray of light, which effectively originates from an infinitely small point source located at infinity.
 Note that light is never perfectly collimated.

 Converting a diverging or converging beam of light into a parallel beam of light.

-A camera sensor that starts with the same sensor chip as a monochrome camera, but uses a mosaic filter to separate incoming light into a series of colors.
-Each color is then directed to a different set of pixels.
-In the filtering process some spatial resolution is lost because the sensor essentially is not using every pixel for every color.
+A camera sensor that uses a mosaic filter to separate incoming light into a series of colors.
+Each color is then directed by a different set of pixels.
+In the filtering process some spatial resolution is lost because the sensor is not using every pixel for every color.
+See also Bayer Filter.

 See also Monochrome Sensor

 Colorimetric parameter associated with light sources (compared with blackbodies) that relates to apparent visual color.
 Expressed in degrees Kelvin.

 A method used to measure color and to define the results of the measurement.
 It includes many factors such as an object's physical characteristics, the surrounding colors, the light source, and the sensor or viewer.